-Research involving human subjects, human material, or human data, must have been performed in accordance with and must have been approved by an appropriate ethics committee.
+Research involving human subjects, human material, or human data, must have been performed in accordance with and must have been approved by an appropriate Institutional Review Board.
 A statement detailing this, including the name of the ethics committee must appear in all manuscripts reporting such research.
 If a study has been granted an exemption from requiring ethics approval, this should also be detailed in the manuscript.
 Further information and documentation to support this should be made available to the Editor-In-Chief on request.
 Manuscripts may be rejected if the Editor-In-Chief considers that the research has not been carried out within an appropriate ethical framework.

 - Authors reporting the use of a new procedure or tool in a clinical setting (for example as a technical advance or case report) must give a clear justification in the manuscript for why the new procedure or tool was deemed more appropriate than usual clinical practice to meet the patient's clinical need.
 Such justification is not required if the new procedure is already approved for clinical use at the authors' institution.
 In case of a novel procedure, authors are expected to obtain ethics committee approval and informed patient consent for any experimental use of a novel procedure or tool.

 For all research involving human subjects, informed consent to participate in the study should be obtained from participants or their parent/ legal guardian in case the participant is minor and a statement to this effect should appear in the manuscript.
 A case report that does not include identifiable protected health information does not require written consent to be provided to the journal.

 For all manuscripts that include details, images, or videos relating to individual participants from which it is possible that identifying information could be gleaned, written informed consent for the publication of these must be obtained from the participants or their parent or legal guardian in case the participant is minor and a statement to this effect should appear in the manuscript.